What42Pizza/I-Like-Vanilla/documentation.md

 # I Like Vanilla Documentation

-## Warning: Documentation is currently very out of date!
+## Warning: Documentation is still a bit out of date!

 <br>